scivislab/ttk-BDIED/README.md

 ## Usage

 The directory `ttk` contains a complete ttk source with the methods from all four papers.
-The installation script `install.sh` installs all dependencies, downloads the paraview source code and compiles paraview as well as ttk.
+The installation script `scripts/install.sh` installs all dependencies, downloads the paraview source code and compiles paraview as well as ttk.
 The data script `scripts/get_data_vortexstreet.sh` downloads the [2D vortex street dataset](https://www.csc.kth.se/~weinkauf/notes/cylinder2d.html) and converts it to vtk files.
 The python script `scripts/get_data_vortexstreet.sh` loads the vtk dataset, computes merge trees and the distance matrix with the path mapping distance for look-ahead values of 0-3.